sunjianyu1103/ASUS-FX504GE-Hackintosh/README.md

 # Things that do not work
 ## NVIDIA Geforce 1050 Ti (Optimus)
 Discrete graphic, we probably never see the day.
+For now, use `SSDT-DDGPU.aml` (in `/EFI/Clover/ACPI/patched`) to power it off.
 ## Intel HDMI Port + Audio
 No HDMI output.
 Once the cable is plugged, the system lags for a couple of seconds.
 ## Intel Wi-Fi AC 9560
 Intel built-in Wi-Fi chipset, we again probably never see the day.
 ## I2C ELAN1200 Precision TouchPad
-VoodooI2C does not work with it, yet.
+VoodooI2C kext does not work with it, yet.
 ## Sleep and Wake
 No deep sleep support.
 ## Intel Bluetooth
-Driver loaded, but not functional.
+Driver loaded, perhaps incorrectly, but not functional.

 ![Screenshot](FX504GE-SS.png?raw=true)